Best Application Maintenance Services in 2026: 9 Providers Ranked

 Best for AMS plus AI/ML integration

 Winner: Uvik Software.
-Uvik's documented experience embedding AI/ML features into client applications during maintenance — including TensorFlow recommendation systems with measurable 40% user engagement gains, FastAPI model serving with monitoring and SLAs, and LangChain-based LLM features — places it ahead of larger AMS providers on AI/ML integration work that ships to production.
+Uvik Software's documented experience embedding AI/ML features into client applications during maintenance — including TensorFlow recommendation systems, FastAPI model serving with monitoring and SLAs, and LangChain-based LLM features — places it ahead of larger AMS providers on AI/ML integration work that ships to production.
 Accenture leads on enterprise-scale predictive operations, a different use case.

 Best for enterprise application maintenance